 Warning display is first flashed and enlarged for three seconds and then stays displayed, if there is a problem with the machine.
 If multiple warnings are to be displayed, the highest priority warning is displayed.
-Priority from the highest to the lowest: ECM error warning, DPF regeneration prompting, Auxiliary 3rd hydraulic pressure warning, water separator warning and fuel filter warning.
+Priority from the highest to the lowest: ECM error warning, Auxiliary 3rd hydraulic pressure warning, water separator warning and fuel filter warning.

-No enlarged display for the exhaust temperature warning and the maintenance warning.
+No enlarged display for the maintenance warning.

-Go to the "MAINTENANCE/ FAILURE RECORD/Error code display" from the Side menu screen, get the vehicle or engine error code number, and consult your sales or service dealer referring to the "Vehicle error code list" or "Engine error code list" in this manual.
+Go to the "MAINTENANCE/FAILURE RECORD/Error code display" from the Side menu screen, get the vehicle or engine error code number, and consult your sales or service dealer referring to the "Vehicle error code list" or "Engine error code list" in this manual.

-M.ECM error warning indicator
+J. ECM error warning indicator

 This warning lamp flashes if the Electronic Control Module (ECM) detects an engine problem while the starter switch is in the ON position.
 The problem detected is recorded as an ECM error.
-Refer to "Engine error code list" on pages 6-14 to 6-21.